Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/user-interface.md

 !!!
 Summary

-    This page summarizes all aspects of the user interface (UI) system, which is responsible for creating custom screens and transitioning between them.
+    This page summarizes all aspects of the user interface (UI) system, which is responsible for designing custom menus and transitions.

 ## Design decisions